 Some of nature’s most amazing designs have existed for millions of years.
 Use your senses to go on a plant hunting adventure in the garden and Stand Wood.

 Adventure in the park and woodland

-Climb the steps in the giant rockery for an amazing view and discover the depths using our interactive map.
+Climb the steps in the giant rockery for an amazing view and discover the depths of the garden.

 Use our children’s trail to find the human sundial, the balancing rock and the Emperor fountain.
 How high do you think it is?

 Special children's events and themed clubs

 Mini makers art club (ages 3-5)

 Children will be inspired by the natural environment and art collection at Chatsworth as they get creative at our art club.